 76: There are so many different grip variations to get used to and try out including double overhand (grip strength), over under and the intimidating hook grip.
 Mastering all of these has been a pleasure 🙌

-78: Having the strength to easily pick up your girlfriend.
+78: Having the strength to pick up your girlfriend easily

 79: Being able to surprise your boyfriend by picking him up and throwing him down.
 I bet he didn’t see that coming!

-81: At the same time, Deadlifts can make you feel extremely small when comparing yourself (a deadlift enthousiast) with someone who actually competes.
-Yes Larry, I’m talking about you.
-Why do you have to go and be so strong.
+81: At the same time, Deadlifts can make you feel extremely small when comparing yourself (a deadlift enthusiast) with someone who actually competes.
+Yes, Larry, I’m talking about you.
+Why do you have to go and be so strong?
 You’re making me look bad in front of my girlfriend 😭

 83: There is something about the sound of the weights hitting the floor that is so satisfying.
-If you deadlift for long enough this sound will start coming to you in your dreams, I promise.
+If you deadlift for long enough, I promise this sound will start coming to you in your dreams.

-86: Finally reaching a 2x bodyweight deadlift is one of the most satisfying goals you’ll ever reach your life.
-If you reach 3X, you will live a life like Hugh Hefner probably.
+86: Finally reaching a 2x bodyweight deadlift is one of the most satisfying goals you’ll ever reaching your life.
+If you reach 3X, you will probably live a life like Hugh Hefner.
 At least that’s what I’ve heard.

-87: Most experts agree that there are only about five absolutes in the world. (source)
+87: Most experts agree that there are only about five absolutes worldwide. (source)

 - The Earth is round